 Both the Federal and State laws are silent as to the manner of locating a mill site.
-However, a location notice should be posted, and a copy recorded.
+However, a location notice should be posted and a copy recorded.
 No annual assessment work is required.
+See Appendix, Page I for 1960 amendment to Federal Statutes.